 St. Louis Community and Freedom First Receive Award

 CUNA’s Community Credit Union of the Year Award honors credit unions that exemplify the principles of the credit union movement and provide an array of services to meet the needs of their communities.
-This year’s award goes to St. Louis Community Credit Union (SLCCU) and Freedom First Federal Credit Union.
+This 2013 award went to St. Louis Community Credit Union (SLCCU) and Freedom First Federal Credit Union.

 SLCCU Translates Mission Into Action